ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 Ensure that your system is updated and includes the `iscsi-initiator-utils` and `device-mapper-multipath` packages.

-1. Use the following command the install the packages.
+1. Use the following command to install the packages.

     ```zsh
     yum install iscsi-initiator-utils device-mapper-multipath